 Data will be downloaded from the Zenodo repository

-SAPFLUXNET is an initiative aiming at compiling a global database of sap flow measurements in plants led by CREAF researchers and an international team of collaborators.
-The main goal of SAPFLUXNET is to advance in the scientific understanding of the ecological factors driving plant transpiration across the globe.
+SAPFLUXNET is an initiative to compile and curate a global database of sap flow measurements in plants led by researchers at CREAF.
+The main goal of SAPFLUXNET is to advance in the scientific understanding of the ecological factors driving plant transpiration and drought responses across the globe.

 Description of ongoing data syntheses and other papers using SAPFLUXNET data.